 Choose a type of flagstone that is dense and solid.
 Stay away from slates and other types that flake, fragment and deteriorate over time.

 You want the majority of pieces to be larger in size and no less than 1.5″ thick.
 The idea here is that greater size and weight give stability – this is key.

 Purchase and layout a good selection of flagstone so you have pieces to choose from.
 Notice how plywood is used to protect the paver driveway.

 Before you begin the actual site work and preparation, arrange the stones on top of the existing lawn how you would ultimately like them to look.

-In this picture to the right the stones are set and ready to be installed.
-The homeowner requested that the space between the stones be kept close.
-Compare this to the first photo at the top.
-This is a different project where spacing was made wider.
 Keep in mind the spacing must be wide enough to support the living grass.
 Arrange the flagstones no closer than 1.5 – 2.0″ apart.